 To learn more about Chappell and his work, visit his website.

 Sharyn Clough, Ph.D., is our Peace Literacy Curriculum Coordinator.
-Shari earned an interdisciplinary doctorate in History and Philosophy of Science at Simon Fraser University in 1997.
+She earned an interdisciplinary doctorate in History and Philosophy of Science at Simon Fraser University in 1997.
 She has an M.A. in Religious Studies, and a B.A.
 (Hons) in Social Psychology, both from the University of Calgary.
 She began working at Oregon State University in 2003 and is now Professor of Philosophy, and serves as Director of Phronesis Lab: Experiments in Engaged Ethics.
 Phronesis is Greek for “practical wisdom.”
 According to Aristotle, wisdom isn’t something you have, it’s something you do.
-It’s a skill-set that, like peace, requires practice.
+Peace Literacy is the ultimate expression of phronesis.